doGoodio/MiniPre/audit/code-review/MiniMeToken.md

     /// @notice Enables token holders to transfer their tokens freely if true
-    /// @param _transfersEnabled True if transfers are allowed in the clone function enableTransfers(bool _transfersEnabled) onlyController {
+    /// @param _transfersEnabled True if transfers are allowed in the clone
+    // BK NOTE - This is set to true in the AIX constructor
+    // BK Ok
+    function enableTransfers(bool _transfersEnabled) onlyController {
+        // BK Ok
         transfersEnabled = _transfersEnabled;
     }